Hidigital btc Price Hits $3.49 (HDBTC)

-Hidigital btc (HDBTC) traded flat against the US dollar during the twenty-four hour period ending at 12:00 PM Eastern on July 4th.
-Hidigital btc has a market capitalization of $7.33 billion and $36,275.18 worth of Hidigital btc was traded on exchanges in the last day.
-During the last seven days, Hidigital btc has traded 0.2% lower against the US dollar.
-One Hidigital btc token can currently be purchased for $3.49 or 0.00020906 BTC on major exchanges.
+Hidigital btc (HDBTC) traded flat against the US dollar during the 24 hour period ending at 21:00 PM Eastern on July 5th.
+Over the last week, Hidigital btc has traded 0.2% lower against the US dollar.
+Hidigital btc has a market cap of $7.33 billion and $36,275.18 worth of Hidigital btc was traded on exchanges in the last day.
+One Hidigital btc token can now be bought for $3.49 or 0.00020906 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.